 Alice Drury - Lawyer

 Prior to joining the HRLC, Alice was the Legal Director of GetUp.
-Alice worked across the campaign areas of human rights, economic fairness and environmental justice, but her primary focus was on a campaign for democratic freedoms, electoral law reform and increased accountability in Australian politics.
+Alice worked across varied campaign areas including human rights, income inequality and environmental justice, but her primary focus was on democratic freedoms, electoral law reform and increased government accountability.
 She also has first-hand experience in responding to government interference with civil society, having defended the high-profile activist organisation at a time of significant government pressure.

 At the State Solicitor’s Office of Western Australia, Alice assisted the State Solicitor and Solicitor General on a number of constitutional matters before the High Court, in